 Lares Trek to Machu Picchu in Cusco.

-Best scenic and cultural trekking route, that treks COMPLETELY OFF THE BEATEN PATH.
-You pass through the most isolated indigenous communities keeping the Inca culture alive, and get the privilege to interact with them.
+Best scenic and cultural trekking route, that goes COMPLETELY OFF THE BEATEN PATH.
+You pass through the most isolated indigenous communities still keeping the Inca culture alive.
+You will have the privilege to interact with these communities, learning ancient ways and maybe picking up a phrase or two in Quechua (the indigenous language of Peru).
 The unique route is incredibly picturesque, with majestic ice glaciers, shockingly blue glacial lakes, waterfalls, llamas, and alpacas…

 Check the #1 Operator for this unique trek here!